CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/demo-cluster.md

 <a href="https://docs.aws.amazon.com/parallelcluster/latest/ug/install-v3-pip.html">Guide to install AWS CL3 using PIP</a>

-Note, there are some additional instructions for installing CL2 on Windows that you may need to follow (with the exception of getting CL3 versus CL2.
+Note, there are some additional instructions for adding pip3 to your path on Windows that you may need to follow (do not reinstall aws-parallel cluster).

 <a href="https://docs.aws.amazon.com/parallelcluster/latest/ug/install-windows.html">Guide to install AWS CL2 in Windows Environment</a>